wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 ### Retrieve SDK state by Flutter

 To retrieve state updates in Flutter you have to listen for method channel updates.
-Open `main.dart` and add these two methods inside `_CallWidgetState` class:
+Open `main.dart` file and add these two methods inside `_CallWidgetState` class:

 ```dart
 _CallWidgetState() {